-A template is availabl to help create questions using the Questionmark CSV format.
+A template is available to help create questions using the Questionmark CSV format.
 Download the template here.

-The way this CSV template works is by allowing you to create a question in each row of the questions table.
+The way this CSV template works is by allowing you to create a question in each row of the questions worksheet.
 Each row of data represents different details or question data.

 The questions that can be created using the CSV file are listed below along with the question type code to use in the CSV:

 - Multiple Choice - MC

 - Multiple Response - MR

 - Yes/No - YN